JupyterHub Basics

 Sharing an environment definition

-python -m ipykernel install --user --name myenv --display-name "My Environment"
+~/my-venvs/myenv/bin/python -m ipykernel install --user --name myenv --display-name "Python (myenv)"

 UZH persistent volumes